ikbalsingh/Tourism-Management-System/README.md

 # Tourism-Management-System
-This web development project was built as a part of **Web Technologies** and **Structured and Object Oriented Analysis and Design** courses.
+This web development project was built as a part of the courses **Web Technologies** and **Structured and Object Oriented Analysis and Design**.